arwyn6969/vortex/README.md

 - Stackable bonuses up to 4.05x
 - Real-time balance checking and verification
 - Enhanced rewards for token holders
+- Message signing for secure ownership verification
+- Support for multiple Bitcoin address formats
+- Command-line tools for signing and verification

 ## 📚 Documentation